alphaeron/congen/scripts/README.md

 - Configures Docker environment
 - Creates the congen namespace

-**Note:** Deployment is now handled entirely by Gradle tasks.
-See the main README for deployment commands.
+**Note:** Deployment and integration testing are now handled entirely by Gradle tasks.
+See the main README for deployment and testing commands.

 #### cleanup-kubernetes.sh
 Cleans up the local Kubernetes environment.